anderramirez-qa/qa-manual-testing-portfolio/Project2-RegistrationTesting/bug_reports.md

 1. Open Employee Registration form
 2. Enter "5" in the Age field
 3. Fill the remaining fields with valid data
-4. Click on "submit"
+4. Click on "Submit"

 ### Expected Result
 - System should displayed an error message indicating age should be within the established range
-- Employee registration failed
+- Employee registration should fail

 ### Actual Result
-- System accepts invalid Age data and employee is registered succesfully
+- System accepts invalid Age data and employee is registered successfully

 ### Status
 Open